aufau/SaberMod/README.rst

 JK2 SDK GPL
 ===========

-This is an alternative *Star Wars Jedi Knight II: Jedi Outcast* 1.04 SDK released under the GPLv2 license.
-Search for *JK2 Editing Tools 2.0* if you'd like to get familiar with original SDK released by Raven in 2003, containing also tools and guides for creating maps, models and other modifications.
+This is an updated *Star Wars Jedi Knight II: Jedi Outcast* 1.04 SDK released under the GPLv2 license.
+Search for *JK2 Editing Tools 2.0* if wish to get familiar with original SDK released by Raven in 2003, containing also tools and guides for creating maps, models, effects, scripts and other modifications.

-Creating this repository has been made possible thanks to Raven releasing JK2 source code in 2013.
-This branch contains an altered subset of it, necessary for creating code mods, with few indisputable bug fixes and cleanups that shouldn't change the gameplay in any way.
-Refer to the commits history for more details.
+Creating this repository was made possible thanks to Raven releasing JK2 source code in 2013.
+This branch contains an altered subset of it necessary for creating code mods, with multiple bug-fixes and refactored code.
+The downside is that it may be difficult to apply patches based on the original SDK 2.0 source code.
+This branch is recommended for new projects.
+Check out a ``vanilla`` branch of this repository if you're looking for almost unaltered GPL code.

+Read Git commit history for a complete list of changes.

 Build
 =====